emqx/eip/active/0033-agent-registry.md

 ```

 Where `{method}` is typically one of `request`, `reply`, or `event`.
-For flexibility, EMQX allows configurable prefixes, but the default profile is
+For flexibility, EMQX allows configurable prefixes, but the default topic model is
 the standardized A2A topic model above.

 Agents MAY also be discovered via HTTP well-known endpoints defined by core A2A